John Estrete: Law school

 As King's Serjeant, he was notable for running an elementary law school, at a time when members of the Irish Bar were required to obtain their formal education at the Inns of Court in London.
-Sir William Darcy, the Vice-Treasurer of Ireland, recalled in later life that in 1482–83 he and other law students had spent the law terms at Estrete's house in Dublin, studying those English legal texts which were required reading for law students who intended to qualify at the Bar, and which would prepare them to proceed to the Inns of Court.
-Among these texts was one by Estrete himself, Natura Brevium, which has not survived.
+Sir William Darcy, the Vice-Treasurer of Ireland for many years, recalled in later life that in 1482–83 he and other law students had spent the law terms at Estrete's house in Dublin, studying those English legal texts which were required reading for law students who intended to qualify at the Bar, and which would prepare them to proceed to the Inns of Court.
+Among these lawbooks was one by Estrete himself, Natura Brevium, which has not survived.
 Estrete also taught them Law French (the official language of the law courts until the seventeenth century), and Darcy was still writing it fluently fifty years later.

 Under Richard III

 Estrete remained in office as King's Serjeant when Edward IV was succeeded (after a short hiatus) by his brother Richard III in 1483.
 The King was unwilling to confirm Estrete's patron, the Earl of Kildare, as Lord Deputy of Ireland, and Kildare sent Estrete to England to plead his case to be retained as Deputy for ten years, and also demanded a salary of £1000 a year and several grants of land.
-Richard would do nothing until Kildare came to see him personally, and the Earl reluctantly complied.
+Kildare also stressed the extent of his power in Ireland and the obvious advantages to the King of employing him.
+The King however made it clear that he would do nothing until Kildare came to see him personally, and the Earl reluctantly complied.
 This episode probably established Estrete's role as an intermediary between Kildare and the English Crown.
 The King's letter of instructions to Estrete, which was to be shown to Kildare, survives.

 Lambert Simnel

 After Richard's downfall at the Battle of Bosworth in 1485, the new King Henry VII confirmed Estrete in office as Serjeant.
 He travelled to London in 1486 and had a personal audience with the King.
-He was still in England, and still in touch with the King, the following year.
+He was still in England in attendance on the King the following year.

-When the Yorkist pretender to the Crown, Lambert Simnel, appeared in Ireland in 1487 Kildare was his strongest supporter, and encouraged him to invade England and seize the throne.
+When the Yorkist pretender to the Crown, Lambert Simnel (who falsely claimed to be a nephew of Edward IV and Richard III), appeared in Ireland in 1487 Kildare was his strongest supporter, and encouraged him to invade England and seize the throne.
 The King sent Estrete to Dublin with an invitation to Kildare to come to England to discuss his position; it appears that Henry was prepared to grant roughly the same terms which Kildare had demanded from Richard III.
 Kildare did not respond to the offer, and Simnel with an army raised by Kildare invaded England, only to see his cause crushed at the Battle of Stoke Field in June 1487.